MjnMixael/AnimStudio/README.md

 <img src="AnimStudio/Preview.png">

 1. Load Animation
 Open a .ani, .eff, .apng/.png, or folder of images to begin.
-Supported image formats include PNG, BMP, JPG.
+Supported image formats include PNG, BMP, JPG, PCX, TGA.
 More types may be supported in the future.

 2. Preview and Navigate
 Use the timeline and frame viewer to step through the animation.